-Our core values, SPEAK, determine the framework for desirable behaviour.
+Our core values.
+SPEAK, determine the framework for desirable behaviour.
 This is supported by our Code of Conduct, along with more detailed policies and guidelines.
 Through agreements and a specially adapted Code of Conduct for suppliers and business partners, we require that suppliers and other business partners undertake to comply with our zero tolerance of unacceptable working conditions and violations.

+Risk Assessment Impact and management of risk, commentary 2022 Skills supply Likelihood: Consequence: Low risk, however strong competition for certain job categories.
+As technical and digital developments progress, our personnel are required to have greater technical expertise.
+There is currently a shortage of this type of expertise on the market.
+There is strong competition for certain job categories, such as technical personnel and project managers.
+We invest time and effort in the company's shared core values, SPEAK, with the aim of being the industry's most attractive employer.
+We have established recruitment processes and we offer training to existing employees.
+Internal mobility is encouraged.
+One way of recruiting is via cooperation with educational institutions, in order to encourage interest in the company and the sector at an early stage.
+Dependency on key individuals Likelihood: Consequence: Medium risk.
+We have a relatively small workforce and certain key functions are dependent on individuals.
+We always endeavour to ensure that there is backup in the form of staff who can cover for each other in the event of illness, for example.
+A certain amount of support can also be provided by consultants.
+When employees are travelling on business, individuals with similar skills always travel separately.

+Risk Unacceptable working

+lations

+conditions, vio-

+Assessment

+Low risk in light of compliance with Swedish legislation and clear guidelines.

+Several operators are involved in our large-scale projects, and services/products are procured through subcontractors on a number of levels.
+Despite making clear requirements in all procurements, it is difficult to maintain an overview of the long supply chain, giving rise to a risk that activities that contravene our values are conducted.

-Risk Assessment Impact and management of risk, commentary 2022 Unacceptable working conditions, vio- lations Likelihood: Consequence: A construction of the service of the serv We do not accept any form of human rights violation or any other form of discriminatory treatment or unacceptable working conditions, whether internal or at one of our business partners.
+Impact and management of risk, commentary 2022

+We do not accept any form of human rights violation or any other form of discriminatory treatment or unacceptable working conditions, whether internal or at one of our business partners.

 We conduct an annual employee survey that tells us how our employees are and how well their working conditions support their ability to perform.
-Our core values, SPEAK, are a recurring theme for evaluation and discussion in connection with recruitment, perfor- mance reviews and staff conferences.
+Our core values, SPEAK, are a recurring theme for evaluation and discussion in connection with recruitment, performance reviews and staff conferences.

 Cooperation with contractors is continually evaluated and all framework contractors are audited from a sustainability and human rights perspective, with the aim of identifying, preventing and addressing any negative impacts of operations.

 We are of the opinion that control of our first-line suppliers is adequate.
 Through agreements, suppliers undertake to comply with our Code of Conduct.
 If any non-conformities are uncovered, agreements can be terminated with immediate effect.

 We urge our first-line suppliers to monitor compliance by their subcontractors to ensure compliance throughout the supply chain.